kanshichao/CBML/README.md

     }

 ### Acknowledgments
 This code is written based on the framework of [MS-Loss](https://github.com/MalongTech/research-ms-loss), we are really grateful to the authors of the MS paper to release their code for academic research / non-commercial use.
-In this work, [Shichao Kan](https://kanshichao.github.io) proposed the method and wrote the code and conducted experiments, Zhihai He provided the experimental environment, wrote the manuscript, help to improve the rigorous of the method.
-Yigang Cen is the PhD advisor of Shichao Kan, he provided part of the finical support on this work and participated the discussion and proof reading.
-Yang Li participated the discussion and proof reading.
+In this work, [Shichao Kan](https://kanshichao.github.io) proposed the method and wrote the code and conducted experiments, Zhihai He provided the experimental environment, wrote the manuscript, participated discussion and helped to improve the rigorous of the method.
+Yigang Cen is the PhD advisor of Shichao Kan, who provided part of the finical support on this work and participated the discussion and proof reading.
+Yang Li also participated the discussion and proof reading.

 ### License
 This code is released for academic research / non-commercial use only.
 If you wish to use for commercial purposes, please contact [Shichao Kan](https://kanshichao.github.io) by email kanshichao10281078@126.com.